Skip to content

 Family name

-It may be beneficial to know the family name from a given path and index into a font.
+It may be beneficial to know the family name from a given font.
 This can be obtained with get_font_family() which will write the name to the provided char* argument.
 It will return 0 if it was somehow unsuccessful.

 int get_font_family(